cconley717/actifai-engineering-takehome/README.md

 4. You now have a database and server running on your machine.
 You can test it by navigating to `http://localhost:3000/health` in your browser.
 You should see a "Hello World" message.

 ## Help

 If you have any questions, feel free to reach out to your interview scheduler for clarification!

+## Solution

+Added 5 new endpoints for the front-end team to utilize.
+Endpoints are: users, groups, user, group, users and groups.
+Each endpoint validates its inputs and retrieves performance metric data for a given year and month.
+All data computation and formatting is performed by Postgres (no JavaScript post-processing).
+The implementation guards against SQL injection via parameterized queries.
+Comprehensive error handling.
+Unit tests to test validation functions.
+Organized, high abstraction, layered solution that should be easy to understand.
+Strictly adheres to customer (read: front-end team) specifications.